Mobject-Dev-Team/mobject-graph-webserver/README.md

 ### TwinCAT

-To use this project you will need to run v0.1.1 of mobject-graph-test-project.
+To use this project you will need [cloud-vision-toolkit](https://github.com/VisionToolkit-Dev-Team/cloud-vision-toolkit).
 Activate and run the TwinCAT project, then use mobject-graph-webserver to connect a graph flow based editor.

+If you are missing any of the mobject-libraries, then simply right click on the project and select "Install Project Library (unknown versions)"

 ### Web Server

-To clone
+1. Clone

 ```
 git clone https://github.com/Mobject-Dev-Team/mobject-graph-webserver.git
 ```

-Then get the litegraph repo using,
+2. Get external repos

 ```
 npm run get-litegraph
 ```

-Install dependency,
+3. Install node dependencies

 ```
 npm install
 ```

-Run
+4. Run the UI

 ```
 npm start